If you are using the electronic hotel locks system from Salto, I am sure you will face some problems with Salto locks.

 Troubleshooting: Present the card again to open the door.

-5, Red LED flashing 4-times followed by a 1-green flash and beeping tones.
+5, Red LED flashes four times, followed by a 1-green flash and beeping tones.

 Lights mean Low Batteries.